danielabar/meblog/src/markdown/active_storage_form_errors.md

 - It's worth implementing even if you don't encounter the validation issue, since it prevent slow clients from tying up application server threads during uploads.
 - Be sure to schedule a job to [purge unattached uploads](https://guides.rubyonrails.org/active_storage_overview.html#purging-unattached-uploads), which can accumulate if users abandon the form after a validation error.

 Back on the page, it still displays the same validation error message as before about missing Description, and the user still needs to select their file again.
-Now we're in a good position to resolve this.
-This is described in the next step.
+Now we're in a good position to improve the user experience.

 ## 3. Hidden Signed ID